flathub/org.inkscape.Inkscape/README.md

 ### `requirements.txt`

-There is a top level `requirement.txt` to that contain all the modules that can be installed using the standard mechanism.
+There is a top level `requirements.txt` to that contain all the modules that can be installed using the standard mechanism.

 The corresponding manifest fragment is `python3-requirements.json`.
 It